dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, this value is not set, which defaults to `false`.

-To enable session affinity, set this value to `true`.
+To enable session affinity, set this value to `ClientIP`.
 Session affinity is critical for the web UI when there `coordinator.count` is greater than 0.

+If utilizing Flight, please see [Important Setup Considerations](https://github.com/dremio/dremio-cloud-tools/blob/master/charts/dremio_v2/docs/setup/Important-Setup-Considerations.md) for more information about enabling session affinity.

 ### Annotations and Labels